Location, Location, Location

-The Beth Israel Deaconess Medical Center is located within the Longwood Medical area, home to some of the east coast's most prominent academic hospitals.
-We are just blocks from the Dana Farber Cancer Institute, Joslin Diabetes Center, Children's Hospital of Boston, and the Brigham and Women's Hospital.
-Harvard Medical School is just down the street.
+Beth Israel Deaconess Medical Center is located within the Longwood Medical area, home to some of the east coast's premiere academic hospitals.
+We are blocks from Dana Farber Cancer Institute, Joslin Diabetes Center, Children's Hospital of Boston, and Brigham and Women's Hospital.
+We are affiliated with Harvard Medical School, which is located just down the street.

 BIDMC residents have many interests outside of radiology.
 A sampling of our current residents' hobbies and activities include:

-There are plenty of things that we tend to do in groups, including get-togethers at each others' homes, barbecuing in the summertime, evenings out at various area Irish pubs, ski trips, Museum of Fine Arts exhibits, concerts on the Esplanade, and - of course - Red Sox games at Fenway Park.
-Then, of course, there is our Radiology softball team where residents and techs battle side by side against other local teams.
+There are plenty of things that we tend to do in groups, including get-togethers at each other’s homes, barbecuing in the summertime, happy hour after work, and — of course — Red Sox games at Fenway Park.

 There are many social events that are organized by the department.
 These include:

 Our Annual Graduation Dinner is preceded by a lecture presented by an invited guest.
-The evening event takes us to locations such as the Harvard Club for drinks, formal dinner, and entertainment provided by the third year class.
+The evening event takes us to locations around the city, such as the Harvard Club, for a cocktail hour, formal dinner, awards, and entertainment provided by the second year class.

 Residency & Fellowship Coordinator

 330 Brookline Avenue, Sherman 231